TAR-Style Word Template

 • DATADATE = 2010-09-30 and FYR = 3

-Suppose we have converted FUNDQ raw file to Stata format, the following Stata codes will implement the above strategy and save the results in FUNDQ_NODUP.
-By the way, these are the cleverest Stata codes I’ve ever written 🙂 The codes also create a new variable FYQ (or CYQ) that represents fiscal year and quarter (or calendar year and quarter).
-The codes not only remove duplicate GVKEY-DATADATE pairs but also remove duplicate GVKEY-FYQ (or GVKEY-CYQ) pairs, which will then allow us to use the tsset command and do lag and change calculations in Stata, e.g., to get beginning-of-quarter total assets or calculate seasonal changes in sales.
+Suppose we have converted FUNDQ to Stata format.
+The following Stata code will implement the above strategy.
+The code will also fill in missing DATAFQTR and remove duplicate GVKEYDATAFQTR, which will later allow us to use the tsset command and perform lag and change calculations in Stata, e.g., to get beginning-of-quarter total assets or calculate quarterly changes in sales.
 Stata really shines in lag and change calculations for panel data—a superb advantage over SAS.

 Please note: I also agree with one of the readers’ comments that “(how to remove duplicates) depends on what you need”.
-For example, in one of my projects, I want to look at three-day CAR around earnings announcement date (RDQ) and use total assets as the deflator in my regression.
-As a result, when duplicate GVKEY-DATADATE pairs occur, the one with non-missing RDQ and ATQ will be preferred if I want to retain as many observations as possible.
-The following Stata commands will serve the purpose well:
+For example, in one of my projects, I want to examine three-day CAR around earnings announcement date (RDQ) and use total assets as the deflator in my regression.
+As a result, when duplicate GVKEYDATADATEs exist, the one with non-missing RDQ and ATQ will be preferred if I want to retain as many observations as possible.

 If beginning year and ending year are known, how to fill in years in between?